 Is it possible to rent a boat in Kos with or without a skipper?

+.
 Renting a boat in Kos with a skipper is ideal if you want to be guided through the best places in the area and get the most out of your sailing experience.
 You can rent a boat in Kos without a skipper if you have the appropriate licence or if there are boats available to rent that do not require a licence.
-It is without a doubt a great idea to be the captain of your own boat if you are an experienced sailor.
+Being one of the few places in the Mediterranean where you don’t need a boating licence

 There are lots of smaller areas where you can dock for a secluded supper or a morning dip in the ocean but if you are looking for somewhere to stay for a couple of nights so that you can explore the island, we recommend Kos Marina

 What to Do in Kos?

 There are plenty of things to do on the island of Kos on your boat rental, such as visit medieval castles or temple ruins, explore old Ancient Greek mythology or unwind in natural thermal springs in unique settings.